ibm-cloud-docs/watsonxdata/data_policy.md

      1. Select a catalog.
      1. Choose one, more than one, or all schemas.

+        - Select the **All** checkbox for schemas to include both current and future schemas with all tables and columns.
+        - Select the **All** checkbox for tables to include both current and future tables and columns.
+        - Select the **All** checkbox for columns to include both current and future columns.

         If you choose a single schema, you can select one, more than one, or all tables.
 If you choose more than one schema, you cannot select any tables.
 The policy applies to all tables within the schemas.
         {: note}